 Keep foundation plantings and mulches set back from the foundation of the home to prevent nesting places for roaches.
 Keep firewood piles stacked well away from the house.

 In areas where roaches are a habitual problem, homeowners may find it necessary to constantly bait roaches with borax/sugar mixtures.

 Along with houseflies, roaches are among the filthiest of insects.
-According to the Centers for Disease Control and Prevention (CDC), the cockroach is known to spread salmonellosis, staphylococcus, E. coli, typhoid, and various forms of gastroenteritis, mostly by tracking pathogens from contaminated, decaying material across surfaces.
-They also can carry pathogens in their digestive tracts, which can be passed along to foods they feed on.
+According to the Centers for Disease Control and Prevention (CDC), the cockroach is known to spread Salmonella typhimurium, Entamoeba histolytica, and the poliomyelitis virus mostly by tracking pathogens from contaminated, decaying material across surfaces.
+They also can carry pathogens in their digestive tracts, which can be passed along to the foods they feed on.

 Although rare, roaches have been known to bite humans.
-It's believed that this occurs only for defensive reasons—such as if the roach is picked up by hand.
+It's believed that this occurs under special circumstances such as a large infestation where there is a food shortage and the insect is searching for food sources it wouldn't normally turn to.
 But roaches are not blood feeders that deliberately seek to bite humans or animals.
 They feed exclusively on non-living organic materials.

 Homeowners can generally get rid of roaches themselves with natural methods, but it can take repeated, even constant treatment.
 If immediate complete eradication is critically important—such as if you are staging a home for a real estate showing—your best option may be to call an extermination service.
 But be aware that these professionals will almost certainly use some form of toxic foggers or chemical pesticides to do the job.